vladwaffe/CrudLibratyApi/README.md

 After that the documentation for the addresses `http://localhost:8082/swagger-ui/index.html#/` and `http://localhost:8081/swagger-ui/index.html#/`(it is not available because I have some problems with it, namely when I add lombok, swagger for some reason issues "No mapping for GET /v3/api-docs
 GET /v3/api-docs" and I havn't idea why at all)

-I tried to make authorization a separate service, but I still did not understand how to make it check the token not only on its port, but also on two other microservices

 # Reg user
 `POST http://localhost:8080/auth/register